weijiewow/perlints/readme.md

 perlin.fractalNoise4d(x, y, z, w, fractalOptions4D);
 ```

+Here you can view the [documentation](https://github.com/weijiewow/perlints/blob/main/doc/perlin.ts.md), which contains detailed descriptions of all the thins in the library.

 ## Generating Fractal Noise

 > By adding different iterations of noise (octaves), where we successively increment the frequencies in regular steps (lacunarity) and decrease the amplitude (gain) of the noise we can obtain a finer granularity in the noise and get more fine detail.
 This technique is called "fractal Brownian Motion" (fBM), or simply "fractal noise". -- the book of shaders